ChicoState/ux-AroundU/README.md

 **Executive Summary**

 - **Competitive analysis identified chances to reshape the event discovery market** by addressing important customer needs:

-- **Competitive analysis identified chances to reshape the event discovery market** by addressing important customer needs:
    - **Yelp:** While strong in popular cities and for restaurant reviews, it **lacks coverage of events**, particularly in smaller or niche communities.